- Corporate and Business Organizations

-- Serving as economic development incentives counsel to a majority of the 10 largest public companies in Central Ohio
+- Serving as incentives counsel to a majority of the ten largest public companies in Central Ohio

 - Designing and implementing an innovative joint economic development zone-based structure to facilitate the construction, by one of the world 's largest developers, of a major industrial park in Central Ohio